 02. Easy to follow onboarding

-There have been some challenging moments on the phone in 2020 trying to get family members to install and work video conferencing software.
-We get there in the end, but I can’t help but think that some initial onboarding screens with tooltips would make for a much more pleasant experience.
+There were some challenging moments on the phone in 2020 trying to get family members to install and work video conferencing software.
+We usually get there in the end, but I can’t help but think that some initial onboarding screens with tooltips would make for a much more pleasant experience.
 It’s something commonly used in mobile apps, however I think we need to treat website apps and services the same: have something quick, snappy and informative, right at the start of the journey that will relieve any frustration.
-Fingers crossed we'll see better onboarding across the board next year.
+Fingers crossed we'll see better onboarding across the board this year.

 03. Skeuomorphic design